albelaiz/push_swap_linux/push_swap/README.md

 # push_swap

-1 : eroor in int max and int min
+j = 5
-2 : duplicate
+1 : jib asra 3adad f stak o rotit and oush to b
-3 : algo
+2 : call small_thre and push b to a